-- The Members must appoint a Director to hold the office of President. - The President shall act as chairperson in respect of the Board and General Meetings (unless provided otherwise by the Board) and have such other duties as the Board may determine from time to time. - In the event of a casual vacancy in the position of President, the Vice-President shall hold that position for the remainder of the term of the previous President unless otherwise agreed by the Board.
+- 60.1 The Members must appoint a Director to hold the office of President. - the President does not hold that position for more than 2 consecutive terms, - The President shall act as chairperson in respect of the Board and General Meetings (unless provided otherwise by the Board) and have such other duties as the Board may determine from time to time. - 60.3 In the event of a casual vacancy in the position of President, the Vice-President shall hold that position for the remainder of the term of the previous President unless otherwise agreed by the Board